Youth Participants (Winter/Spring 2021)

 Program Coordinator

 Sarah was born and raised in Koreatown, Los Angeles.
-She is a 2020 graduate of Yale College where she double-majored in the History of Science, Medicine, and Public Health and Molecular, Cellular, and Development Biology.
+She is a 2020 graduate of Yale College, where she double-majored in the history of science, medicine, and public health, as well as molecular, cellular, and developmental biology.
 At Yale, she helped lead Negative Space, an Asian American oral history project.
-She is entering medical school in fall 2022, and is interested in incorporating the medical humanities into her future career.
+She is entering medical school in the fall of 2022 and is interested in incorporating the medical humanities into her future career.